kaust-vislab/introduction-to-data-science-workshop/README.md

 KVL has organized a series of Introduction to Data Science workshops to build capacity in the core data science tools and enable future data science applications at KAUST.

+* Introduction to Shell for (Data) Scientists
+* Introduction to Conda for (Data) Scientists
 * Introduction to Python for Data Science
-* Introduction to Conda for (Data) Scientists
-* Introduction to Shell for (Data) Scientists
 * Introduction to Version Control using Git for (Data) Scientists
 * Introduction to SQL for Data Science
-* Introduction to Machine Learning with Scikit-Learn
-* Introduction to Image Classification with Keras

 The core workshop material largely follows a curriculum developed by Software and Data Carpentry, two global nonprofit organizations that teach foundational coding and data science skills to